The Nimble CRM

 One small step for Nimble, one huge leap towards CRM process improvement

 With this small but useful module we want to make our contribution to the mission of Drupal integration with third party systems and devices.
 Our future plans are to maintain and improve the existing functionality and release a version for Drupal 8.
-Sign up to our newsletter to be the first to find out about module updates.

 Because we love our customers, and want to interact with them even closer through Nimble.
 We want all their contacts to be automatically stored in our CRM after they send in a request.

 Because we are excited at the idea of creating Drupal modules to integrate the different tools that we use with our website.

 And most of all, because we love to share our creations with everyone, so that the module that is helping our business can work wonders for others as well!